 Orbit Treasury Limited is the funding vehicle for Orbit Group.
-An intra group loan agreement has been entered into by all of the operating Associations which provides a commitment to Orbit Treasury Limited to pay interest on intra group loans.
+An intra group loan agreement has been entered into by all of the Operating Associations which provides a commitment to Orbit Treasury Limited to pay interest on intra group loans.
 The loans are secured by way of a first fixed charge over housing properties owned by other members of the Orbit Group.

-The Board, after reviewing the Company's budget for 2021/22 and the Group's medium term financial position, as detailed in the 30-year business plan, including changes arising from the coronavirus pandemic, is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue in business for the foreseeable future.
+The Board, after reviewing the Company's budget for 2023/24 and the Group's medium term financial position, as detailed in the 30-year financial plan, is of the opinion that, taking account of severe but plausible downsides, the Group and Company have adequate resources to continue in business for the foreseeable future.